Occupational Exposure

 • Sanding dried compound releasing fibers

-• Working in buildings during other asbestos work
+• Working in buildings during other hazardous material work

 Yvette Abrego, Senior Client Manager, Danziger & De Llano